 Is the council co-ordinating a response for early years?

 Yes, and we will continue to contact childcare settings with help from our colleagues at Entrust to obtain information on which settings are open or closed and our team are constantly reviewing the impact of the virus and sustainability in the sector.
-Settings completing the weekly DfE survey help us to do this.
+Settings completing the fortnightly DfE survey help us to do this.